tnjiit/db-capstone-project/README.md

     > MYSQL_USER_PASSWORD=_PASSWORD_ python populate_db.py
 1. __Updated__ ER Model and SQL scripts to align conform with the xlsx data.
     * DeliveryDate can not work because it is not in the right format in the excel sheet.
+1. __Created__ Jupyter notebook to simplify interaction with MySQL
+1. __Implemented__ Stored Procedures for each task1, task2 and task3.

 #### 2nd September 2023 - Week 1